ambbd/TheDataSavant/README.md

 ###

-<p align="left">My name is Amber and I'm a Sr Data Analytics Engineer, whose revolutionizing data one step at a time.</p>
+<p align="left">My name is Amber and I'm a Sr Data Engineer, whose revolutionizing data one step at a time.</p>

 ###